The Singapore Dream

 Couples then complete the perfect wedding with a luxurious honeymoon destination before coming back to a whole lot of debt and maggie mee diet.

-Car ownership as a status symbol is still happening in our society today.
+Car as a status symbol is still happening in our society today.
 Car owners perceive themselves on a higher social status than someone that does not.

 With Singapore being one of the most expensive cities to own a car, this social status comes with a price of at least $60,000 to more than $100,000 depending on the car you are getting.